Why is it so important to keep a trading journal? To what advantage will be keeping a journal be?

 It’s the same thing with forex.
 A trading journal is a detailed record of all your trades and entered positions.

-Now that you know what a trading journal is, you also know the right information to be inculcated into your journal.
+Now that you know what a trading journal is, you also know the right information to incorporate into your journal.

 There are many painted scenarios of why having a trading journal is essential to your trading career.
 However, without the right information in your trading journal, you would be unable to utilize it properly.